 There are some helpful things you can do at the scene of the crash if you intend to pursue compensation from an insurance claim.
 Gathering information and evidence is crucial to building a strong case against the truck driver and proving their oversized or overloaded vehicle caused the accident.

-You should also hire a St. Louis truck accident lawyer.
+You should also hire a St. Louis oversized/overloaded truck accident lawyer.
 OnderLaw understands the legal process and can maximize your compensation with our experience and resources.
 Having an experienced lawyer by your side will ensure the insurance company doesn’t take advantage of you.
 We’ll protect your rights and make sure you receive a full and fair settlement to cover your losses.

 Missouri law requires everyone who operates a motor vehicle to carry liability auto insurance.
 Insurance policies list coverage for bodily injury, which is compensation paid to victims of car crashes based on the policyholder’s limit.
 The minimum limit required in Missouri is $25,000.
 So, if the trucker overloaded their vehicle and caused the accident, you could potentially receive up to $25,000 in compensation if that’s the limit they chose to purchase on their insurance policy.

-If the trucker’s employer was responsible for loading the truck correctly and overloaded it, you could seek compensation from them.
+If the trucker’s employer was responsible for loading the truck correctly and overloading it, you could seek compensation from them.
 They could also be liable if they hired an unqualified employee.
 Trucking companies are supposed to perform thorough background checks on all potential drivers to ensure they hold the proper license, have experience driving a commercial vehicle, and don’t use illegal substances.

 After any type of auto accident, the expenses you incur add up quickly.
 You need to pay for medical treatment and could end up taking time away from work to recover.
-You might be entitled to recover a financial award for your economic damages, but could also pursue compensation based on your non-economic damages.
+You might be entitled to recover a financial award for your economic damages but could also pursue compensation based on your non-economic damages.

 Economic and non-economic damages are losses suffered as the result of an accident and injury.
 Economic damages are expenses, while non-economic damages are intangible losses, such as emotional trauma.
 Depending on the severity of your injury and the coverage available on the liability insurance policy, you might be able to reimburse your total damages.